Why is it important?

 Human Rights training and monitoring

-In 2024, we continued to implement our Human Rights Policy and promote respect for human rights among employees and business partners as follows.
+In 2025, we continued implementing our Human Rights Policy and promoting respect for human rights among our employees and business partners as follows:

 Result of The Human Rights Risk and Impact Assessment